Healthcare services in Ireland

 GPs provide referrals to more specialised doctors called consultants.
 You cannot see a consultant for the first time without a referral from a GP.

-If your income is below a certain level you may get a medical card.
-(Some people can get a card without an income test, for example, children who have cancer.)
+If your income is below a certain level you may get a medical card (Some people can get a card without an income test, for example, people who are entitled to a card under EU regulations).

 The medical card covers the cost of prescription medicines but you pay a set charge when you get the medicines – this prescription charge is the same for each item.